 Create their own blog and start earning some pocket money.

-Complete online courses (we like Minecraft Homeschool and Artventure).
+Complete online courses (we like Minecraft Homeschool, Artventure and Open University courses).

 Play computer games, because they DO have educational benefit as well as being the most fun, ever.